-The TXSS-RESPONDER subfield in the EDMG BRP Request element of the BRP frame that initiates the BRP TXSS is equal to 0.

 The last BRP TXSS performed between the BRP frame transmitter (that is, the initiator in the current BRP TXSS) and the BRP frame receiver (that is, the responder in the current BRP TXSS) was performed with the BRP frame transmitter in the role of responder and the BRP frame receiver in the role of initiator.

 If the TXSS-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the SISO BRP TXSS is equal to 1, then:

-The initiator shall transmit one EDMG BRP-TX packet using the DMG antenna corresponding to the best AWV configuration identified in the last BRP TXSS procedure between the two STAs and that was initiated by the responder of the current BRP TXSS procedure.

 The TRN-Unit RX Pattern field in the EDMG-Header-A of EDMG BRP-TX packets used in the procedure shall be set to 0.

+The TRN field of the EDMG BRP-TX packets used in the procedure shall be transmitted using the DMG antenna corresponding to the best AWV configuration identified in the last BRP TXSS procedure between the two STAs and that was initiated by the responder of the current BRP TXSS procedure.

-The AWV configuration used by the responder shall be the RX AWV configuration corresponding to the best AWV configuration identified in the last BRP TXSS procedure between the two STAs and that was initiated by the responder of the current BRP TXSS procedure.
+The TRN field of the EDMG BRP-TX packets used in the procedure shall be received with the RX AWV configuration corresponding to the best AWV configuration identified in the last BRP TXSS procedure between the two STAs and that was initiated by the responder of the current BRP TXSS procedure.

 The first TRN-Unit in an EDMG BRP packet used in a SISO BRP TXSS may be used for the initiator and responder to switch DMG antennas and shall not be processed by the receiver.
 Therefore, for EDMG BRP-TX packets transmitted during SISO BRP TXSS, the value of the TXVECTOR parameter EDMG_TRN_LEN shall be set to k + 1, where k is the number of TRN-Units used for transmit training.